 How to Plan a Romantic Weekend Away in the Hudson Valley

-We know NYC has pretty much everything—Michelin-starred restaurants, five-star hotels, internationally acclaimed museums, luxury flagship stores, cool one-off boutiques...
-But ask any local, and they'll tell you sometimes it's all about escaping.
-That's where the bucolic Hudson Valley—just a 2.5-hour ride from the city—comes into play.
-Grab your partner/lover/husband/wife and pack your favorite weekender cause we've planned the perfect romantic getaway for spring.
+We know NYC has pretty much everything—Michelin-starred restaurants, five-star hotels, internationally acclaimed museums, luxury flagship stores, cool one-off boutiques—but ask any local and they'll tell you that sometimes, it's all about escaping.
+That's where the bucolic Hudson Valley, just a 2.5-hour ride from the city, comes into play.
+Grab your partner/lover/husband/wife and pack your favorite weekender cause we've planned the perfect romantic getaway.

 The Amsterdam, Rhinebeck, NY